How Do You Bill for Employment Cases?

 Frequently Asked Questions

-What is a Contingency Fee Retainer Agreement?
+What is a Contingency Fee Retainer?

-A contingency fee arrangement is one that pays the attorney a percentage of what you recover.
-You may have heard some variation of the saying, “we don’t get paid unless you get paid.”
+A contingency fee arrangement pays the attorney a percentage of what you recover.
+You may have heard of the saying, “We don’t get paid unless you get paid.”
 We use a sliding scale, that ranges from 33 and 1/3 – 40% of the total recovery.
-Employment cases also offer a fee-shifting contingency where the attorney is paid by the employer at the end of the case.
-The Madison Law, PLLC contingency fee agreement allows us to recover the larger of the two amounts – either 40% of the total recovery, or the attorney fees paid by the defendant.
-Under this arrangement clients may end up paying a lot more than they would if paying an hourly or flat rate.
-We have specific criteria to determine if a client’s case will qualify for representation under a pure contingency-fee agreement.
+Employment cases offer a fee-shifting contingency where the attorney is paid by the employer at the end of the case.
+Under this arrangement, clients may end up paying more than they would if paying a mixed-fee, hourly, or flat rate.
+We have specific criteria to determine if a client’s case will qualify for a contingency-fee arrangement.

 What is an Hourly Retainer Agreement?

-What is a Flat-Fee Retainer Agreement?
+What is a Flat-Fee Retainer?

 Does My Case Qualify for a Contingency Fee Retainer?